How to Get Paint Off Laminate Floor: 8 Easy Methods That Work

 Window Cleaners

 Ammonia is one of the most common ingredients used in window cleaners.
 It is known for the ability to break down and cut through common paint types, such as sulfur.
-This makes ammonia-based window cleaners a solid option you can try at home when other methods don't work.
+This makes ammonia-based window cleaners a reliable backup when milder cleaners fall short.

 Window cleaner

-If there is no sign of damage, apply it to the paint stain.
-Let it sit there for a few minutes so the cleaner can soak into the paint.
+- If there is no sign of damage, apply it to the paint stain and let it sit for a few minutes so the cleaner can soak into the paint.

 Paint Removers